datacommonsorg/import/README.md

 Wait for approval of the Pull Request and merge the change.

+## License

+Apache 2.0

 ## Support

-For general questions or issues about tool development, please open an issue on our [issues](https://github.com/datacommonsorg/import/issues) page.
+For general questions or issues, please open an issue on our [issues](https://github.com/datacommonsorg/import/issues) page.
 For all other questions, please send an email to `support@datacommons.org`.

 **Note** - This is not an officially supported Google product.